amitwave/prime/Readme.md

 ### Switching between service implementation:
 In this project there are two services which provide the list of primes.
 1. prime-service-default - this is the default service.
+This implementation supports max limit of 100000
 2. prime-service-apache - This uses apache library to determine is a number is prime.
+This implementation supports max limit of 500000
+3. prime-service-bigint - This implementation supports max limit of 10000000

 ### To use one of the above add header parameter as below:
 1. serviceType=apache to use prime-service-apache
 2. serviceType=default to use prime-service-default to explicitly specify to use prime-service-default.
+3. serviceTpye=bigint to use prime-service-bigint
 ####If the "serviceType" parameter is missing in the header then the default service, prime-service-default is used.

 ### Extension possibilities: